 Create your resume

-All grades: Most colleges want to know you give back to your community; Military Academies are no exception.
+Most colleges want to know you give back to your community; Military Academies are no exception.
 Do as much as you can.
 Give as much of your time and labor as you can afford.
-No, it doesn’t mean you can do less in academics or sports.
+No, it doesn’t mean you do less in academics or sports.
 Figure out how to do it all.
-That’s the kind of person USNA, USAFA and all military academies like.
+That’s the kind of person USNA, USAFA, USMA, and all military academies like.

 Are you a Future USNA Midshipman?